dekorateio/dekorate/readme.md

 - gradle
 - sbt

-For all other build tools, the name and version need to be provided via annotation.
+For all other build tools, the name and version need to be provided via the core annotations:

+      @KubernetesApplication(name = "my-app", version="1.1.0.Final")
+      public class Main {
+      }

+or

+      @OpenshiftApplication(name = "my-app", version="1.1.0.Final")
+      public class Main {
+      }

+and so on...

+The information read from the build tool, is added to all resources as labels (name, version).
+They are also used to name images, containers, deployments, services etc.

+For example for a gradle app, with the following `gradle.properties`:

+    name = my-gradle-app
+    version = 1.0.0

+The following deployment will be generated:

+    apiVersion: "apps/v1"
+    kind: "Deployment"
+    metadata:
+      name: "kubernetes-example"
+    spec:
+      replicas: 1
+      selector:
+        matchLabels:
+          app: "my-gradle-app"
+          version: "1.0-SNAPSHOT"
+          group: "default"
+      template:
+        metadata:
+          labels:
+            app: "my-gralde-app"
+            version: "1.0-SNAPSHOT"
+            group: "default"
+        spec:
+          containers:
+          - env:
+            - name: "KUBERNETES_NAMESPACE"
+              valueFrom:
+                fieldRef:
+                  fieldPath: "metadata.namespace"
+            image: "default/my-gradle-app:1.0-SNAPSHOT"
+            imagePullPolicy: "IfNotPresent"
+            name: "my-gradle-app"

+The output file name may be used in certain cases, to set the value of `JAVA_APP_JAR` an environment variable that points to the build jar.

 #### Adding extra ports and exposing them as services